5 Best Popcorn Kernels for Homemade Popcorn Bags

 Bob’s Red Mill Whole White Popcorn

-Bob’s Red Mill is a popular brand for certified non-GMO products.
 When you want to purchase popcorn from a company that you can truly trust, Bob’s Red Mill is the way to go.
 They are fluffy and delicious, making it the perfect choice for bonding with family and friends in the comfort of your own home.

 Most brands of popcorn aren’t labeled as hull-less.
 However, many people prefer to have less hulls stuck in their teeth.
 You will love the Amish Country Popcorn.